-- (c) preservation of the dignity of the patient in ensuring that patient information is only used in the delivery of health services to such patient and is not put to inappropriate use; - (d) integration with the existing health systems including the health information system; - (e) consent in the delivery of e-Health services; and - (f) continuous research and development to ensure improvement of e-Health services. - 8.
-(1) The National and county governments shall establish a telemedicine and m-Health system. - the telemedicine and m-Health systems.
+- (c) preservation of the dignity of the patient in ensuring that patient information is only used in the delivery of health services to such patient and is not put to inappropriate use; - (d) integration with the existing health systems including the health information system; - (e) consent in the delivery of e-Health services; and - (f) continuous research and development to ensure improvement of e-Health services.

+8. (1) The National and county governments shall establish a telemedicine and m-Health system.